-- Development is projected to see continued growth in the western part of the City which will increase the contributed assets of the Water Utility and the revenue from new customers. - The 2021-22 fiscal year budget will show increases in revenues and disbursements due to anticipated increase in water and sewer sales and services to Urbandale customers.
-The rate the Urbandale Water Utility will be charged for water purchased from the Des Moines Water Works is projected to increase in April of 2022.
-This rate increase will be evaluated to determine if rate increases to our customers are necessary. - In 2021-22 fiscal year the Utility has budgeted for early pay off of the DMWW Water Revenue Refunding Bonds, Series 2012B.
-The early payment would result in a reduction of debt and a savings of approximately \$261,500 over the remaining amortization. - The pandemic event of COVID-19 which has changed the norm of operations has had little effect on our water sales.
-In fact, our sales have been up slightly perhaps due to Urbandale being predominately a residential community and many people working and staying at home.
+- Development is projected to see continued growth in the western part of the City which will increase the contributed assets of the Water Utility and the revenue from new customers. - The 2022-23 fiscal year budget will show increases in revenues and disbursements due to anticipated increase in water and sewer sales and services to Urbandale customers.
+The rate the Urbandale Water Utility will be charged for water purchased from the Des Moines Water Works is projected to increase in April of 2023.
+This rate increase will be evaluated to determine if rate increases to our customers are necessary. - The pandemic event of COVID-19 continues to have far reaching effects of delivery of products such as meters and brass.
+We have been able to keep up with new construction and development but have reduced our change out of meters slightly.